 Preheat oven to 325°F (160°C).
 Line a large, heavy baking sheet with parchment paper.

-Put the butter and maple sugar into the bowl of an electric mixer fitted with the paddle attachment.
+Put the butter or dairy free shortening and maple sugar into the bowl of an electric mixer fitted with the paddle attachment.
 Mix on medium-high speed until pale and fluffy, 2 to 3 minutes.
 Mix in vanilla.
 Reduce speed to low, and gradually mix in flour, salt, and pecans.
 Gather the dough into a flat ball, wrap in plastic, and refrigerate until firm, about 1 hour.

 Divide the dough into four parts.
 Divide the first part into 12 walnut-sized chunks, and roll each into a ball, and space 2 inches [5 cm] apart on parchment-lined baking sheets.
 Press thumb into center of each cookie.
 Repeat for the others, and the second quarter of the dough.
 Bake 10 minutes.
 Remove from oven; press centers with the end of a wooden spoon.
 Bake until golden brown, 10 to 15 minutes.
 Let cool completely on the baking sheet.
 Repeat the shaping and baking process for the two remaining parts of dough.